Withdrawals and Refunds

 Refund policies for withdrawn veterans mirror the percentage of financial aid earned in the Refunds for Recipients of Federal Financial Aid section.
 Contact the OSFS for additional details.

-Students who withdraw from summer enrollment prior to the end of the add/drop period
+Students who withdraw from summer or winter enrollment prior to the end of the add/drop

-of the summer term s/he is enrolled in will receive 100% refund of tuition charged.
+period of the summer term they are enrolled in will receive 100% refund of tuition

-Students who withdraw from summer enrollment after the end of the add/drop period of the summer term s/he is enrolled in will receive no refund of tuition charged.
+Students who withdraw from summer or winter enrollment after the end of the add/drop period of the summer term they are enrolled in will receive no refund of tuition charged.

 Withdrawal from Individual Courses